 Rest and relaxation, day-trip or overnighter

-Twenty minutes from Pinjore (35km, along NH21) and you're in Parwanoo.
+Drive 20 minutes from Pinjore (35km, along NH21) and you're in Parwanoo.
 At just over 1500m, this is where the uphill climb begins, so stopping here may seem a bit anticlimactic when the whole of the Himalayas lie ahead.
-But the Timber Trail Resort makes for a fine wayside halt, complete with a cable car (accessible only between 9am and 5pm) that will whisk you away from the fumes of trucks and buses to its 1.6-acre property, nestled in a pine tree-covered valley next to the rivulet Kaushalya.
+But the Timber Trail Resort makes for a fine wayside halt, complete with a cable car (accessible only between 9am and 5pm) that will whisk you away from the fumes of trucks and buses to its 1.6-acre property, nestled in a pine-covered valley next to the rivulet Kaushalya.